elasticio/elasticio.github.io/content/_guides/managing-flows.md

 Note, that you can only switch Flow type if there's at least one published Flow version, and it is not running.

-## Additional Actions
+## Subscribe to Errors

-You can also subscribe to errors, and schedule your Flow via [CRON expressions](https://en.wikipedia.org/wiki/Cron#CRON_expression).
+You can also subscribe to errors, and

 1\.
 Subscribe to errors is a feature that orders the platform to send you emails in case of any errors in your running Flow.
 However, it will not just mindlessly spam you with messages if an error repeats.
 With some errors, messaging interval is one email per hour, while with others its one per 24 hours.
 This interval is hardcoded and cannot be configured.